What are National Insurance credits?

 Illness and disability NI credits

-If you're unable to work due to illness or disability, you can should automatically receive National Insurance credits if you are claiming the following benefits:
+If you're unable to work due to illness or disability, you can automatically receive National Insurance credits if you are claiming the following benefits:

 - Employment and Support Allowance